Who are Ireland’s 17 billionaires?

 There are now 17 Irish billionaires – the vast majority of whom are men – but who exactly are they?

-At the top of the table are the Westons, who run a transatlantic retail empire from Europe to Canada which includes businesses such as Penneys, Brown Thomas, Selfridges and Fortnum & Mason.
-They also own Associated British Foods, which itself owns the clothing chain Primark/Pennys.
+At the top of the table are the Westons, who run a transatlantic retail empire from Europe to Canada, which includes businesses such as Penneys, Brown Thomas, Selfridges and Fortnum & Mason.
+They also own Associated British Foods, which itself owns the clothing chain Primark/Penneys.

 The Limerick-born Collison brothers established their online payments company Stripe in 2010.
 Stripe handles billions of dollars in transactions each year and counts the likes of Amazon, Uber, Booking.com, Deliveroo and Google among its customers.